 Do You Have A Rectal Exam During A Pelvic Exam

-Yes: With rare exceptions, I recommend a rectal exam with the pelvic exam.
+Yes: With rare exceptions, i recommend a rectal exam with the pelvic exam.
 It allows the doctor to feel behind the uterus making it easier to detect ovarian cysts or nodularity of endometriosis, in women over 40, it provides an exam of the rectum which can show occult polyps or even cancers.
 I feel the rectal exam adds to the completeness of the pelvic exam allowing a true clean bill of health. ...Read moreSee 1 more doctor answer

 Physical exam involving examination of the outside of the female genitalia (vulva), the inside (vagina) , as well as an examination of the cervix, uterus, tubes, ovaries, and tissue around the uterus (parametria).
 A bimanual exam then involves 2 fingers in the vagina with the other hand on the abdomen.
 A rectovaginal exam is one finger inthe vagina, one finger in the rectum with ...Read more

 A rectal exam is where a practitioner examines the last part of the colon (or rectum) by placing a finger or small plastic scope through the anus.
 This is important to detect issues such as prostate problems, continence disturbances, rectal cancers, and more.
 While often uncomfortable for patients it is very short and gives a lot of ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Pelvic exam during pregnancy